dm1y/Game-Engineering/LevelBuilderREADME.txt

 8 --x----dx-----c
 9 xxxxxxxxxxxxxtt
   012345678901234

   		  --MORE NOTES ON THE MATH CONVERSION--
-As stated above,this is the current conversion from our tiles to our game window:
+As stated above, this is the current conversion from our tiles to our game window:
 		             (width x height)
 		  characters/blocks   game window
                           (15 x 10) = (960 x 640)

 If you want a bigger map, repeat the width so the math will be simple for the